National Fostering Group: Shining a Light on fostering

 Because the children within our care originate from a variety of social and cultural backgrounds, we believe that it is essential for our foster carers to be able to relate to their unique challenges and experiences.

-A selection of our foster carers from the North West were invited down to the Sitcom Soldiers studios in Bolton to begin the day’s filming.
+A selection of our foster carers from the North West were invited too be the starts of our video and enjoyed a days filming.